maxoliinyk/CalmTube/README.md

 **Steps:**
 1. Clone this repository
-2. Open `CleanTube.xcodeproj` in Xcode
+2. Open `CalmTube.xcodeproj` in Xcode
 3. Build and run the project
-4. In Safari: Preferences → Extensions → Enable CleanTube Extension
+4. In Safari: Preferences → Extensions → Enable CalmTube Extension
-5. Visit YouTube and click the CleanTube icon in the toolbar
+5. Visit YouTube and click the CalmTube icon in the toolbar

 ## How to Use

 1. Visit YouTube in Safari
-2. Click the CleanTube icon in Safari's toolbar
+2. Click the CalmTube icon in Safari's toolbar
 3. Toggle options to hide distracting elements
 4. Settings are saved automatically and persist across browser sessions